-By default, the software shows the results for outlier features only when you load the visual result file or shape file (.shp) for the image.
-To view all results, you must clear the View Outliers Only check box.
+By default, the program shows the results for outlier features only when you load the visual result file or shape file (.shp) for the image.
+To view all results, clear the View Outliers Only check box.
 It is recommended, the you first crop out a region of the image before clearing the outlier check box.
-For instructions, see "To change the magnification (zooming)" on page 255 and "To change the extraction results display" on page 258.
+For instructions, see "To change the magnification (zooming)" on page 281 and "To change the extraction results display" on page 284.